 Join us in exploring this unique nature’s hot spot as we would be on lookout to sight these rare endemic species of Mishmi.
 Hurry only limited seats available.
 Booking will be accepted on first come first serve basis.

-Day 1: Pick from dibrugarh airport and transfer to Tinsukia.
+Day 1: Pick from dibrugarh airport and transfer to Mishmi Hills.
 Birding at Maguri Beel.
-Overnight stay at Tinsukia
+Dinner and overnight at Forest rest house.

-Day 8: Check out from Tinsukia and proceed to Dibrugarh airport.
+Day 6: Morning session at Maguri Beel.
+Check out from Tinsukia and proceed to Dibrugarh airport.

 There might be variations in itinerary based on the local weather conditions and inputs from our local experts at Mishmi hills.

 Tour Cost: 44,500/- ** Per Person (ex-dibrugarh)

 Tour cost includes

 All taxes and service charges

 Note: The Stay at Forest lodge in Mishmi Hills will be on Twin sharing with very basic amenities.
 We shall only have 2 hrs of electricity supply, primarily to charge our camera batteries and mobile phones.
 The mobile network connectivity will also be limited.